Forget Avocado Toast: Millennials Are Flocking To Natural Deodorant

 “There is a lot evidence that shows that there are some ingredients in conventional products that can be problematic to your health,” says Schmidt, “but we don’t like to take the scare tactic.
 Our philosophy is: If you have a product that’s natural and clean and works as well as a conventional product, why not choose the safe option?”

 Of course, the answer to that—and the reason that might prevent Schmidt’s from going mainstream—are twofold: One, the price.
 It’s nearly 25% more expensive than Degree or Secret.
 Second, the formula.
 Many Americans are accustomed to their deodorant serving as an anti-perspirant, which Schmidt’s is not.
-It contains natural plant powders to absorb wetness, but that’s all.
 Some online reviewers attest to yellow clothing stains following use of the product.

 As part of their marketing platform, the company publishes content surrounding natural health solutions, including “underarm health.”